Khai189/Khai189/README.md

 ## Hi there!

-My name's Khai, and I'm a current student at Pomona College.
+My name's Khai, and I'm a Database and NLP Developer as well as a current student at Pomona College.

-I'm currently studying Computer Science and Mathematics.
+I'm currently studying Computer Science and Mathematics, and working as a data scientist at Pomona's advancement center, as well as an HPC researcher at ITS.
 Below, you'll find the current projects I'm working, what languages I'm most comfortable in, and more!

+### Contact Information
+khmr2024@mymail.pomona.edu
+828-215-9996

 ### Comfortable with